 - Keeping firewood stacked away from the structure

-- Reducing outdoor debris piles
+- Removing outdoor debris and wood piles

 Professional Control for Black Widow Spiders

-A Pestcom Pest Management expert can:
+A Pestcom Pest Management technician can:

-- Identify active hiding spots
+- Identify active hiding and nesting areas

 - Remove webs and egg sacs